TeenQuotes/api-documentation/endpoints/quotes/GET_quotes_search_query.md

 ## Errors
 All known errors cause the resource to return HTTP error code header together with a JSON array containing at least `status` and `error` keys describing the source of error.

-- **404 Not Found** — No quotes have been found for this page and this pagesize.
+- **404 Not Found** — No quotes have been found for this query, this page and this pagesize.

 ## Example
 **Request**